 Banana-Pecan Oat Waffles

 Easy weekend mornings or pull-from-the-freezer weekday ready?
 Yes please!
 Banana-Pecan Oat Waffles are whipped up in the blender or food processor so they come together fast.
-Hooray! vegan + gluten free *Be sure to read additional notes above (in the blog post) for more information.
+Hooray! vegan + gluten free *Be sure to read additional notes above (in the blog post) for more tips.

 Servings 8 Waffles